aerdman1/henryhowler/docs/Ancestors/family-documents/1800s-bainbridge-maps-of-land-parcels.md

 I have a 1874 Atlas of Geauga county plat maps that was obviously Frederick Henry’s.
 The book is quite large (12.5’x15.5′) making it impossible to scan the entire page on my scanner so I stitched 4 scans of the Bainbridge map to make the reconstructed PDF.
 Frederick has many small notations on the map so I included here PDF’s of each section so you can download to view close up.
 The Atlas is falling apart but is a beautiful collection of maps.
 It includes maps of the Counties of Ohio and also of the United States.
 Linda

-Reconstructed Bainbridge Township page -entire PDF
+<Anchor label="Reconstructed Bainbridge Township page -entire PDF" target="_blank" href="https://henry-howler.s3.us-east-2.amazonaws.com/uploads/2017/02/1874BainbridgeMap-reconstructed.compressed.pdf">Reconstructed Bainbridge Township page -entire PDF</Anchor>

 Top left portion of the Map PDF